2.8(4) The Graduate Council

 - To serve as the executive committee of the graduate faculty.

-- To assist and advise the Dean in the conduct of College business, including preparation of agendas, calling of emergency meetings, and determination of the status of a staff member where doubt exists as to his or her eligibility for membership in the graduate faculty.
+- To assist and advise the Dean in the conduct of College business, including preparation of agendas, calling of emergency meetings, and determination of the status of staff members where doubt exists as to their eligibility for membership in the graduate faculty.

 - To evaluate new graduate programs and revisions in existing programs, including non-departmental and interdisciplinary programs, and to make recommendations to the graduate faculty on new programs and on such aspects of curricula as will maintain uniform and effective educational policy.

 - To supervise the codification of current rules and regulations of the graduate faculty.

 - To assist the Dean, upon request, in the formulation of administrative decisions or judgments.

 - To confer with the Dean on matters of policy regarding the professional welfare of the graduate faculty.